Please contact our Grant Coordinator, Fred Balzac, with any questions about the Decentralization Grant Program.

-All DEC applications must be submitted electronically through our online application system at, Adirondack Lakes Center for the Arts Submittable.
+All grant applications must be submitted electronically through our online application system at Adirondack Lakes Center for the Arts Submittable

-For technical questions about Submittable, please contact their support directly:
+For technical questions about Submittable, please contact their team directly:

 Phone: (855) 467-8264, ext.
 2

-In addition to attending a DEC grant writing and informational seminar, please read the updated Community Arts and/or Arts Education Guidelines in their entirety.
+In addition to attending a DEC Information Seminar, please read the updated Community Arts and/or Arts Education Guidelines in their entirety.
 These guidelines are amended each year to meet NYSCA's requirements.

 Download this Brainstorming Worksheet to organize your thoughts into a competitive grant application.